 Group Counseling: Sometimes students benefit from being able to talk about a shared issue of concern in a group setting.
 Possible group topics may include dealing with conflict management, death or divorce, anxiety, or living out your Christian faith in today’s world through Bible Study.

 Classroom Education: Importance is given to areas of concern upon the request of classroom teachers or students.
 These educational talks may include topics such as drug and alcohol use, bullying, effects of social media, building tolerance, or future career planning.

 Career and college planning: Future planning and discussions begin as early as Grade 8 with a unit on career planning and a college visit.
-Our Guidance Counselor works with students to help them discern the right path for their future while being good stewards of their God-given gifts, abilities and talents.
+Our Enrollment & Student Services Director works with students to help them discern the right path for their future while being good stewards of their God-given gifts, abilities and talents.
 Students are counseled in taking high school classes that will help prepare them for life after high school.
 The Guidance office assists college-bound students in a variety of ways which include inviting college representatives to visit our school, help with scheduling college classes while still in high school through CCP (College Credit Plus), and assistance with researching college choices, completing college applications, and applying for scholarships.

 For additional information, please contact our Enrollment & Student Services Director Stacie Tschiegg at StacieT@CentralChristianSchool.org